113th Air Support Operations Squadron: Korean War Federalization

-Air Defense mission
+Air defense mission

-The unit was re-formed at Stout Field and continued to fly the F-51H Mustangs, returning to its pre-federalization air defense mission of Indiana.
+The unit was re-formed at Stout Field and continued to fly the F-51H Mustang, returning to its pre-federalization air defense mission of Indiana.
 With the end of the line for the Mustang in USAF service, the United States Air Force, in an effort to upgrade to an all jet fighter force, required Air National Guard Air Defense Command units to upgrade to jet-powered aircraft.

-However, the facilities at Stout Field were inadequate for jet interceptor fighters and as a result the squadron was moved to Hulman Field, at Terre Haute, on 1 January 1954.
+However, the facilities at Stout Field were inadequate for jet interceptor fighters and as a result the squadron moved to Hulman Field, at Terre Haute, on 1 January 1954.
 In July 1954 the Mustangs were retired and the squadron was re-equipped with F-80C Shooting Star jets that had seen combat in the Korean War.
 In March 1956, conversion to refurbished and reconditioned F-86A Sabres commenced, and in April 1958 new F-84F Thunderstreaks were received.